vaib-dev/Courses/6-computer-networks/7-lan-switching.md

 ###  MAC learning and aging
 The dynamically learned MAC addresses are deleted after the MAC address age value has expired.
 This frees unused addresses from the MAC address table for other active subscribers.
 In Cisco ME 2600X, the default value for aging the MAC address is 300 seconds and can not be changed.
 The expected MAC address expiration timer is between 300 and 600 seconds, depending on the number of MAC addresses learned.
-1. You can configure the amount of time an entry remains in the MAC table.
+1. You can configure the amount of time an entry remains in the MAC table
-2. You can also configure MAC aging time in interface configuration mode or in VLAN configuration mode.
+2. You can also configure MAC aging time in interface configuration mode or in VLAN configuration mode
-3. The MAC aging time specifies the time before an entry ages and is discarded from the MAC address table.
+3. The MAC aging time specifies the time before an entry ages and is discarded from the MAC address table
-4. The range is from 0 to 1000000; The default value is 300 seconds.
+4. The range is from 0 to 1000000; The default value is 300 seconds
-5. Entering the value 0 disables MAC aging.
+5. Entering the value 0 disables MAC aging
-6. If a VLAN is not specified, the age specification applies to all VLANs.
+6. If a VLAN is not specified, the age specification applies to all VLANs

 ### Frame Switching
 The concept of switching and forwarding frames is universal in networking and telecommunications.
 Various types of switches are used in LANs, WANs, and the public switched telephone network (PSTN).
 The fundamental concept of switching refers to a device making a decision based on two criteria:

 1. Ingress port
 2. Destination address

 The decision on how a switch forwards traffic is made in relation to the flow of that traffic.
 The term ingress is used to describe a frame entering a device on a specific port.
 The term egress is used to describe frames leaving the device through a particular port.

 When a switch makes a decision, it is based on the ingress port and the destination address of the message.
 A LAN switch maintains a table that it uses to determine how to forward traffic through the switch.